-- ANZ's Board is comprised of seven Non-Executive, independent Directors (including an independent Chair, Paul O'Sullivan) and one Executive Director - ANZ's Chief Executive Officer (CEO), Shayne Elliott. - Currently, three of ANZ's Directors are female and five are male. - The names and biographical details of each Director, including their main associations outside ANZ, are available on ANZ's website at anz.com/directors and in the 2020 Annual Report.
+- ANZ's Board is comprised of seven Non-Executive, independent Directors (including an independent Chair, Paul O'Sullivan) and one Executive Director - ANZ's Chief Executive Officer (CEO), Shayne Elliott. - Currently, three of ANZ's Directors are female and five are male. - As announced in August 2021, one of Australia's leading non-executive directors, Christine O'Reilly, will join the Board on 1 November 2021 as a Non-Executive Director.
+Following her appointment, Christine will stand for election as a Director at ANZ's AGM on 16 December 2021. - Paula Dwyer will retire at the 2021 AGM, having served as an independent Non-Executive Director on the Board since 2012. - The names and biographical details of each Director, including their main associations outside ANZ, are available on ANZ's website at anz.com/directors and in the 2021 Annual Report.